tolstoyevsky/pieman/README.md

 ##### ENABLE_UNATTENDED_INSTALLATION=false

-Allows installing packages without prompting the user to answer any questions.
+Specifies whether to install packages without prompting the user to answer any questions.

 ##### ENABLE_UNIVERSE=false